 In this session, Dr. Pogran will share an introduction to the practice of psychiatric integrative medicine with a focus on healing and health promotion.
 She will enhance the role of evidence-based therapeutic approaches using both conventional and complementary medicines.

 Mental Health and Spirituality

 The importance of a having more than a clinical mindset in a Post-Pandemic World

 Be more than just a provider, be the healer you’ve always wanted to be.
-With the increasing amount of research about the success of mind-body therapies for trauma, the lack of evidence supporting the “chemical imbalance” rhetoric, and the diminishing effects of long-term medication treatments, it’s more important than ever to bring the idea of spirituality into the clinical therapy field.
-In this experiential workshop, Erica Cuni will show you how to implement the art of connection into your practice while letting the clinical mindset take a backseat.
+With the increasing amount of research about the success of mind-body therapies for trauma, increased research on the effects of spirituality in the therapy room, the lack of evidence supporting the “chemical imbalance” rhetoric, and the diminishing effects of long-term medication treatments, it’s more important than ever to bring the idea of spirituality into the clinical therapy field.
+In this enlightening workshop, Erica Cuni will show you how to implement the art of connection into your practice when working with trauma.
 Erica’s cutting-edge approach is trauma-informed, holistically-minded, nervous system-based, and spiritually rooted.
 Move over, Freud.
 It’s a new Era.

 The Most Empowering, Transformative, and Self-Compassionate Approach to Moving More and Feeling Better